ganluannj/RSNA-Pneumonia-Detection/README.md

 ![CNN-4](https://user-images.githubusercontent.com/47232632/57198648-21149600-6f43-11e9-9a34-e35a1d4fc92f.png)

 The structure of block 2 is shown below.
 Clearly the architecture is Batch Normalization - Leaky ReLu - Convolution - Batch Normalization - Leaky ReLu - Convolution.
 As mentioned above, for a better visual effect, the size and depth of each layer is not drawn corrording their real values.
 There is a pooling layer in block 1 and the pooling size is 2.
 Thus after one repeat of the repeating block, the size of the feature map is reduced by 1/2.
-The number of kernels used for each repeat doubles after the previous repeat.
+The initial number of kernels is 32.
+Then it doubles after each repeat.
 Thus the depth depth doubles after each repeat.
 ![CNN-5](https://user-images.githubusercontent.com/47232632/57199150-cd597b00-6f49-11e9-994e-7af34fa35a14.png)

 ### 2.3 Model training